dhruvsikka17/mini-complier/README.md

-# mini-c-compiler
+# Intermediate code generator

-This is a mini compiler for a subset of the C language built as part of our Compiler Design Lab Course of 6th semester.
+This is an intermediate code generator for a subset of the C language built as part of our Compiler Design Lab Course of 6th semester.

 An intermediate code generator including lexer oand parser has been made using C,C++,Lex and Yacc